RackunSec/Penetration-Testing-Grimoire/Flow Charts/Privilege Escalation/windows.md

 ## PowerUp
 The [PowerUp Power Shell script](https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc) PowerSploit module can be used to search for injectable DLLs, service permissions, autologin credentials, web configuration credentials and many other areas of the OS and FS that can be used specifically for privilege escalation.

-### AlwaysInstallElevated
+## AlwaysInstallElevated
-This option in the Windows registry will aloow us to execute a binary that does execv() and adds an admin user no matter what privilege we current are.
+This option in the Windows registry will aloow us to execute a binary that does `execv()` and adds an admin user no matter what privilege we current are.

-# Microsoft Windows
-This sheet serves as a resource for processes commonly used to escalate privileges of a low-privilege user access during the post-exploitation phase of the penetration test.
 ## RunAs
 You can try the `runas` command with the `/savecred` in hopes that an admin credential has been saved for scripting purposes.
 For instance, spawn a new shell and write the contents of a protected file to one that you can read, like so,
 ```